weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 a basis of X.

-Observe that if B =(x,,...,X,} is a basis of X, then every x € X has a unique representation of the form x = X¢;x;.
+Observe that if B =(x,,...,X,} is a basis of X, then every x € X has a unique representation of the form x = Xc;x;.
 Such a representation exists since B spans X, and it is unique since B is independent.
 The

-numbers ¢y, ..., ¢, are called the coordinates of x with respect to the basis B.
+numbers cy, ..., c, are called the coordinates of x with respect to the basis B.
 The most familiar example of a basis is the set {e;, ..., €,}, where